developmentseed/project-seed/README.md

 It's better to do this straight away so no traces of project-seed are ever pushed to github and just looks more professional.
 The values that are not immediately know should be left blank and filled ASAP.

-## Parcel for building, node to orchestrate
+## Vite for building

-[Parcel](https://parceljs.org/) is used to bundle all the needed assets for the application, but there are some edge cases in some projects that parcel can't handle very well.
-Anything that must happen outside the final bundle, parcel can't deal with properly.
-For example, [parcel's static file plugin](https://github.com/elwin013/parcel-reporter-static-files-copy) will just copy the files to the dist folder, [without watching them](https://github.com/elwin013/parcel-reporter-static-files-copy#flaws-and-problems) for changes.

-To solve this problem, some node glue code is used to orchestrate tasks.
-With it, tasks can be setup to do all that is needed, and then parcel is executed to bundle the app.
+[Vite](https://vite.dev/) is used to bundle all the needed assets for the application.
 There are two commands, both run via `npm`

 - `npm run build` - clean & build everything and put it into dist folder